Food Access

 Food Security

-The following map shows food insecurity rates by census tract in Central Texas and how each census tract’s rate compares to Texas’ overall rate.
-The table below the first map highlights food insecurity rates among different racial and ethnic groups, as well as among children and older adults.
-The second map focuses on food insecurity rates by county among children and older adults and compares them to the statewide averages for these populations.
-When viewing these maps, bear in mind that Texas’ overall food insecurity rate is the second-highest in the United States.
+The following map shows food insecurity rates by census tract in Central Texas.
+The first map displays rates by census tract and compares them to the statewide average, while the accompanying table highlights disparities among racial and ethnic groups, children, and older adults.
+The second map shows county-level food insecurity rates among children and older adults relative to statewide averages.
+Texas has the fourth-highest food insecurity rate in the United States.

-Across all counties, Black and Hispanic or Latino/a/e neighbors experience higher rates of food insecurity than White/non-Hispanic neighbors, with nearly one in three Black neighbors experiencing food insecurity across Central Texas—nearly twice the regional average.
+Across all counties, Black and Hispanic or Latino/a/e individuals experience higher rates of food insecurity than White/non-Hispanic individuals.
+Nearly one in three Black individuals experiences food insecurity—almost twice the regional average.

-Throughout Central Texas, children experience food insecurity at higher rates than the general population, while the opposite is true for adults age 60 and older.
-The north/northeast part of the region holds most counties where food insecurity rates are higher than the state average for children (five counties) and older adults (eight counties).
+Children experience food insecurity at higher rates than the general population, while the opposite is true for adults age 60 and older.
+Counties in the north/northeast part of the region show particularly high rates among children and older adults.

-A key piece of information missing from this dataset is nutrition security.
-Nutrition security builds upon the definition of food security by further adding that every household member has consistent and equitable access to food that is nutritious, safe, affordable, and essential for optimal health and wellbeing.
+This dataset measures food insecurity but not nutrition security, which includes consistent access to food that is nutritious, safe, affordable, and essential for optimal health and wellbeing.
 There is currently no comprehensive dataset available that measures nutrition security.

 2-1-1 Call Trends: Food Requests

-The dashboard below shows food-related requests for help across Central Texas, split into calls for immediate help with food (food calls) and calls regarding SNAP enrollment and renewal (SNAP calls).
-It reflects the breadth of calls, texts, and chats related to food that are received by 2-1-1, the primary health and human services information and referral line that is available nationwide and operated by United Way for Greater Austin in Central Texas.
-Note that 10 of the counties in Central Texas are in United Way's service area.
-For more information on the services provided by 2-1-1, visit www.unitedwayaustin.org/connectatx.
+The dashboard below shows food-related requests for assistance across Central Texas, split into calls for immediate help with food (food calls) and calls regarding SNAP enrollment and renewal (SNAP calls).
+Data reflect food-related calls, texts, and chats received by 2-1-1, the nationwide health and human services information and referral line operated locally by United Way for Greater Austin.
+Ten Central Texas counties are in United Way’s service area.
+For more information on 2-1-1 services, visit www.unitedwayaustin.org/connectatx.

 Click on a county name at right to filter by county.

-Data Source: United Way for Greater Austin 2-1-1 Requests and Needs Dashboard (January 2019-August 2023).
+Data Source: United Way for Greater Austin 2-1-1 Requests and Needs Dashboard (January 2019-December 2025).
 Access the full dashboard here.

 Charitable Response